bioinfo-chru-strasbourg/STARK/README.md

 ---
 **4. Setup**

-The setup step will create folders (if not exist), populate databases folder if needed, and incrementally archive tools setup sources and binaries.
+The setup step will create folders (if not exist), populate databases folder if needed, and incrementally archives tools setup sources and binaries.
 Use --project-name if STARK scripts are not in a folder named "STARK".
 Variable DOCKER_STARK_MAIN_FOLDER corresponds to variable in ".env" configuration file.

 ```
 $ DOCKER_STARK_MAIN_FOLDER=<STARK_main_folder>
 $ mkdir -p $DOCKER_STARK_MAIN_FOLDER
 $ docker-compose --project-name STARK up stark-folders
 $ docker-compose --project-name STARK up stark-databases
-$ docker-compose --project-name STARK up stark-sources-archive
+$ docker-compose --project-name STARK up stark-sources-archives
 ```

 ---